chenxing3/Waveman/README.md

 It will choose the latest generated model in the directory ./logs.
 The frozen model will save in the ./model.ckpt with pb format.

-Almost all the log file in the logs except step 1.
+Almost all the log files are placed in the ./logs directory except step 1.

-BatNet and VggNet networks in the MODEL.py in the folder utils.
+BatNet and VggNet networks are in the MODEL.py which placed in the folder utils.

 ## License
 Code and audio data are available for research purposes only.
-For any other use of the software or data, please contact the us.
+For any other use of the software or data, please contact the us: chenxing3753@qq.com